LeonardooAlves/turtle_graphics_language/README.md

 ## Project Description

-The Turtle Graphics Project is an implementation of a turtle graphics system, a key feature in many learning environments for programming.
+The Turtle Graphics Project implements a turtle graphics system, a key feature in many learning environments for programming.
 This system allows users to create drawings and patterns using simple commands that control a "turtle" on a canvas.
 This project is structured to offer both example scripts and a framework for users to create their own turtle-based drawings.

 ## Requirements